Statement Last Updated on: 6 July 2021

 Reporting a Data Protection Incident

-Should you find out that there has been a loss of personal data that we use or manage, or an unlawful use or disclosure of this data, please report this to us by contacting our Data Protection Officer by the Incident Reporting Form.
+Should you find out that there has been a loss of personal data that we use or manage, or an unlawful use or disclosure of this data, please report this to us by contacting our Data Protection Officer by the Incident Reporting Form on the useful forms page.

 If you feel that your data has not been handled correctly and following liaison with our Data Protection Officer, you are still not satisfied with responses received to any requests you have made regarding the use of your data, you have the right to lodge a complaint with the Information Commissioner’s office (ICO).
 You can contact them by calling 0303 123 1113 or go online to www.ico.org.uk.
 If you are based outside the UK, you have the right to lodge your complaint with the relevant data protection regulator in your country of residence.